-Heron presents a definition of the CG as given by the stoic Poseidonius, who probably lived before Archimedes: "The center of gravity or of inclination is a point such that, when the weight is suspended by this point, it is divided in two equivalent portions."7 Heath translates this sentence as: "The centre of gravity or of inclination is a point such that, if the body is hung up at it, the body is divided into two equal parts."8This definition is vague and problematic.
-In the first place it is difficult to know how a point, or even a vertical line passing through this point (if we interpret Poseidonius sentence thus) can divide a threedimensional body into two parts.
-Even if the body is a plane figure, a point will not divide it into two parts if it lies in the same plane as the figure.
+Heron presents a definition of the CG as given by the stoic Poseidonius (or Posidonius):9

+The center of gravity or of inclination is a point such that when the weight is suspended from that point, it (the weight) is divided into two equal parts.

+Heath translates this sentence as:10

+The centre of gravity or of inclination is a point such that, if the body is hung up at it, the body is divided into two equal parts.

+This definition is vague and problematic.
+In the first place it is difficult to know how a point, or even a vertical line passing through this point (if we interpret Poseidonius sentence thus) can divide a three-dimensional body into two parts.
+Even if the body is a plane figure, a point will not divide it into two parts.
+And a straight line will only divide a plane figure into two parts if it lies in the same plane as the figure.
 Therefore, we would need to imagine a triangle, for instance, suspended in a vertical plane.
 But even in this case not all verticals passing through the CG will divide the triangle into two parts with equal area or with equal weight.
 Let us suppose a homogeneous triangle suspended in a vertical plane.
-We have seen before that a straight line passing through the CG and through a vertex divides the triangle into two parts with the same area and the same weight.
-On the other hand, a straight line parallel to the base of the triangle and passing through the CG does not divide the triangle into two equal parts.
+We have seen in Section 4.3 that a straight line passing through the CG and through a vertex divides the triangle into two parts with the same area and the same weight.
+On the other hand, a straight line parallel to the base of the triangle and passing through the CG does not divide the triangle into two equal parts, see Figure 4.7.
 Despite this fact, a triangle hanging in a vertical plane will remain in equilibrium after being released from rest if it hangs by the CG or by any other point which is vertically above the CG.
 The same problem will arise with Poseidonius's definition even if we interpret it as saying that the CG is a point such that, if the body is suspended from it, the body is divided by any vertical plane through the point of suspension into two equal parts.
 In this case we can imagine a triangle equilibrated in a horizontal plane, supported on a vertical plane placed below it (as a matter of fact the support needs to have a small thickness, like the edge of a ruler).
 If the vertical plane passes through a vertex and the CG, the body will remain in equilibrium and the upward projection of this plane will divide the triangle into two equal areas or into two equal weights.
 On the other hand, if the vertical plane is parallel to the base of the triangle and passes through the CG, its upward projection will not divide the triangle into two equal areas nor into two equal weights.
-Yet the triangle will also remain in equilibrium after being released from rest.
+Yet the triangle will also remain in equilibrium after being released from rest, as was seen in Experiment 4.5.